even on the peak, even

 Tom Pow

+Williams is also known for her collaborative projects, integrating poetry with other art forms such as music, dance, perfume and visual art.
 She wrote the libretto for the opera Snow which debuted in London in 2017, was awarded a bursary to develop a new opera with composer Samantha Fernando at the Royal Opera House and was a librettist for the award-winning 2020 covid-response Episodes project by The Opera Story.
 She was commissioned to write the 2023 English Touring Opera children’s opera, The Wish Gatherer.
 She was selected for the 2015 Jerwood Opera Writing Programme and for the TRG3 Residency Programme at Talbot Rice Gallery in Edinburgh.
 She is a founding member of 12, a collective of women writers.
+At the Edinburgh International Festival 2026, a new song cycle called ‘Medusa’, with text by JL Williams and music by Stuart MacRae, will be performed by Beth Taylor and Hamish Brown at The Queen’s Hall.

 Facebook: Jennifer Lynn Williams